magnet-cl/django-project-template/README.md

 ### Scripts

 The script quickstart.sh is used to install all project dependencies and generate the local settings file.
-If there are dependancies that cannot be installed with pip or npm, then quickkstart.sh is the place to install them.
+If there are dependancies that cannot be installed with pip or npm, then quickstart.sh is the place to install them.

 The script reset.sh is used to delete the local database on your computer and create a new one using the django migrations.
 It's useful to delete trash data when developing or testing your migrations.